fedeAlterio/SignalsDotnet/README.md

 **Key Features:**

-**Fine-Grained Key Tracking**: Computed signals only subscribe to the keys they actually access.
-When a computed signal stops accessing a key, the tracking is automatically cleaned up.
+**Fine-Grained Key Tracking**: subscriptions follow the keys actually read on the last run.
+Below, flipping `useA` moves the dependency from `"a"` to `"b"` and the stale one is released:

 ```c#
 var dictionary = new DictionarySignal<string, int>();